MBradbury/MBradbury.github.io/_publications/Bradbury_2017_OptimalSourceLocation.md

 ## Perspectives

 Techniques such as ILP are useful in understanding what the optimal behaviour of a system could be, however, in practise the assumptions needed to obtain this optimal result (such as reliable wireless links) or global knowledge are unlikely to be present.
-This does not make technqiues to obtain unusable, but care must be taken in translating optimal results into algorithms that aim to replicate them closely.
+This does not make techniques to obtain unusable, but care must be taken in translating optimal results into algorithms that aim to replicate them closely.